jpoots/Immune-Subgroup-Classification-of-Solid-Tumours/README.md

 ### other/unclassified_samples_results

-The results produced by the app on over 1000 previously unclassifed samples across tow sets provided by Dr Reza Rafiee.
+The results produced by the app on over 1000 previously unclassifed samples across two sets provided by Dr Reza Rafiee.

 ### model_development/probability_reports